 - Assess – Evaluate the security controls to determine whether or not they are implemented correctly, and their quality and effectiveness

 - Monitor – Set up an ongoing monitoring and assessment schedule for security controls to measure effectiveness.
-Document system or operation adjustments, and include impact analyses of changes made, Report findings to information security officials
+Document system or operation adjustments, and include impact analyses of changes made.
+Report findings to information security officials

 As the RMF is meant to be a continual cycle, you can then start again from step one, all the way through to step six to account for changes in the environment or to the system itself.

-Achieving ISO 27001-accredited certification is a strong indication that your company is taking the right measures to protect consumer data and effectively manage data breach events.
+Achieving ISO 27001-accredited certification is a strong indication that your company is taking the proper measures to protect consumer data and effectively manage data breach events.

-To assist, IT Governance is offering a four-day training course combining its ISO27001 Foundation (CIS F) and Lead Implementer (CIS LI) courses.
+To assist, IT Governance offers a four-day training course combining its ISO27001 Foundation (CIS F) and Lead Implementer (CIS LI) courses.
 The program provides a complete introduction to ISO 27001 and its requirements, covering all the steps involved in planning, implementing, and maintaining an ISO 27001-compliant ISMS.